 The Lambda serverless computing environment will give you the freedom of being completely untethered, and you can deploy all of your apps from their serverless repository.
 In addition, AWS allows you to integrate a range of IoT enterprise solutions that are designed to outfit you with the office of the future.

-Microsoft offers fewer AI-enhanced tools than AWS, but the ones they’ve developed are designed to perform very specific functions within your organization.
+Azure Key Tools – Microsoft offers fewer AI-enhanced tools than AWS, but the ones they have developed are designed to perform specific functions within your organization.
 Their Cognitive Services is a suite of API-supported tools that integrate with on-premises Microsoft software and business apps.

 The sole serverless platform, Functions, is an event-driven platform that helps you orchestrate and manage complex workloads.
 Microsoft’s IoT offerings, like Edge, are geared toward management and business analytics.

-The reigning champion of algorithms and SEO has a strong AL/ML game, especially when it comes to developing enterprise solutions.
-Their cloud-based enterprise features run the gamut from natural language, translation, and speech that’s ideal for transitioning into global enterprise coordination to ML app development.
+GCP Key Tools – The reigning champion of algorithms and SEO has a strong AI/ML game, especially when it comes to developing enterprise solutions.
+Their cloud-based enterprise features run the gamut from natural language, translation, and speech that is ideal for transitioning into global enterprise coordination to ML app development.

 This is possible due to their large open-source library TensorFlow, which has even been adopted by AWS.
 Although their sole IoT and serverless platforms are still in the beta stage, the future of AI implementation looks promising on GCP.